-But it's still not entirely clear why Proton Pump Inhibitors are prescribed for almost all cirrhosis patients.
-And to be honest, I think even some doctors don't fully understand what they really do to the patients they're giving them to.
+To me, it was never entirely clear why Proton Pump Inhibitors are prescribed for almost all cirrhosis patients.
+And to be honest sometimes I even wonder if doctors fully understand why they're being given to their patients.

 If you want to see more about why I am NOT a fan of PPIs, please read THIS POST (and click on the links for the other posts on that page, and have a look at my husband's cracked tongue).
 This photo might surprise you, like it surprised me.

 I understand that doctors like to give that whole "well, you have to outweigh the benefits vs. the negative side effects" but so far I haven't seen the benefits.... just the side effects.
 Maybe their use would be justified in the case for someone who's had surgery, but my husband didn't have surgery, so in my opinion, their use was never really justified.

 Please have a look at this study (pasted below).